 The new Waterfront Park with water features kids can play in, loads of grassy space to kick a ball around and even outdoor movies on select summer nights is here, too.
 It’s possible to walk to the Gaslamp and even the convention center.
-Foodies rejoice because this is prime position for the best eats in San Diego.
+Foodies rejoice because this is a prime position for the best eats in San Diego.
 Yes, we have a flourishing food scene here!

 Check-in was a breeze.
 I’d highly, highly recommend that you opt for a bay view room as there’s nothing like a glass of wine on the balcony at the end of a long day.
 We’d been upgraded to a suite with a huge sitting room, bar and dining area decked out in pretty contemporary decor that would be great for entertaining so rest assured the hotel has options for those who want more space and luxury.

-San Diego is home to almost 100 craft breweries (a few within walking distance), which is a big reason why people come, so the hotel put together a sampler of suds from popular breweries in addition to a fantastic cheese plate as a thoughtful welcome amenity.
+San Diego is home to almost 100 craft breweries (a few within walking distance), which is a big reason why people come, so the hotel put together a sampler of suds from popular San Diego breweries in addition to a fantastic cheese plate as a thoughtful welcome amenity.
 What a cool way to kick-off a Friday evening!

 I’d made a dinner reservation at one of Little Italy’s popular restaurants that I hadn’t been to yet.
-It’s about a 10 minute walk to the heart of this fun neighborhood, a former tuna fishing village home to Italian immigrants now an urban hotspot that buzzes with energy on the weekends especially.
+It’s about a 10-minute walk to the heart of this fun neighborhood, a former tuna fishing village home to Italian immigrants now an urban hotspot that buzzes with energy on the weekends especially.

 As expected, the uber-cool restaurant was packed when we arrived perhaps because of its award-winning seafood, including one of the best lobster rolls I’ve EVER eaten.
 It’s 1 lb of meat stuffed into a housemade butter brioche.
 At the server’s recommendation, we both ordered it, in addition to crab cakes and a fresh oyster starter.

 With just a tad bit of room left after a lengthy meal, the futuristic build-your-own dessert place we’d passed along the way lured us in.
 Flavored meringue covering gelato, a layer of cake and some sauce over dry ice made for quite the presentation.
 Crack the meringue with a spoon and have at it.
-See what I mean about San Diego being a destinations for foodies?
+See what I mean about San Diego being a destination for foodies?